 How necessary is a forklift pre shift inspection?
 You do not want to cut corners, when you put your life in the hands of professionals.
-Pilots for example have a checklist for a pre-flight inspection before every flight and 99 times out of hundred everything checks out okay.
+Pilots, for example, have a checklist for a pre-flight inspection before every flight and 99 times out of hundred everything checks out okay.
 But it’s the pre-flight inspection that contributes greatly to safe air travel.
 Just like a pilot, it is the responsibility of the operator of a lift truck to inspect the truck before the beginning of each shift and to keep a written record of the inspection.
-Whether you own, lease, rent or borrow a forklift, the purpose of a pre inspection is to look for damage and make sure the forklift is in good operating condition and meets the manufacturer specification.
-If you are looking to purchase or rent a forklift, or if you need to set up safety training sessions for your employees, contact the experts at Wayco Multi-Lift.
+Read below for our checklist, or contact contact the experts at Wayco Multi-Lift today!.

 Why Is A Forklift Pre Shift Inspection So Important?